Biomatters/IntelliComment/README.md

 (~15mins or so)
 1. Download Intellij Community: `https://www.jetbrains.com/idea/download/`.
 You can still use ultimate to develop, but ultimate is closed source and makes debugging difficult.
 1. Get Gradle dependencies, run `gradle compileJava`.
 This will fail, but after getting the dependencies (which is all we need).
 TODO Fix this so doesn't fail.
 1. Create a plugin run config.
 Go to `Run > Edit Configurations` then in the tree, click the `+` button and choose type `Plugin`.
 Click apply, ok.

+Hacky things that you have to do until gradle is nicely integrated.
+TODO Fix this.
+1. Maybe run `gradle compileJava`.
+This will fail but it will get the dependencies.
+You can run this task from the gradle sidebar > other > compileJava.
+1. Navigate to project structure / modules, changed `Use module compile...` to `Inherit compiler...`.